How to Write Effective Use Cases?

 Select website wireframe

 5. Click New Website Wireframe.
-A new wireframe appear, with an empty browser window in it.
-It's where you can prepare mockup for the web site.
+A new wireframe appears, with an empty browser window in it.
+It's where you can prepare a mockup for the website.

 6. Before we start adding different components into the Browser window, let's resize it to make it smaller.
 Click on the title of the Browser window.